Ed-Pavlov/Binstate/README.md

 # Binstate

 Simple but yet powerful state machine.
 Thread safe.
 Supports async methods.
+Supports hierarchically nested states.

 ## Features

-**Thread safe**
+### Thread safe

 The state machine is fully thread safe and allows calling any method from any thread.

-**Control on what thread enter and exit actions are executed**
+### Control on what thread enter and exit actions are executed

 Binstate don't use it's own thread to execute transitions.